intel/llvm/sycl/doc/design/VirtualFunctions.md

-If for any used virtual functions set there is no device image that provides virtual functions from it, the runtime should throw an exception, because that is likely a user error (missing or misspelled `indirectly_callable` property on a virtual function).
+If for any used virtual functions set there is no device image that provides virtual functions from it, the runtime should throw an exception, because that is likely a user error (missing or misspelled `indirectly_callable_in` property on a virtual function).

 Produced list of device images is then linked together and used to enqueue a kernel.

-NOTE: when shared libraries are involved, they could also provide some `indirectly_callable` functions in the same sets as application.
+NOTE: when shared libraries are involved, they could also provide some `indirectly_callable_in` functions in the same sets as application.
 This means that there could be more than one image registered with the same value of "virtual-functions-set" property.

 #### In-memory cache of kernels and programs